onday, February 1st 2021 marks the 200th anniversary of the very first Greystones Coast Guard station.

 Thomas Lamb Wood, who became the first Chief Officer at Greystones went on to have a distinguished career with the coast guards.
 Four years after leaving Greystones, whilst serving as Chief Officer at Clogher Head in Co.
 Louth in 1826, he was awarded a silver gallantry medal by the RNLI for saving the life of a fisherman, swimming from the shore with a rope tied to his waist to rescue the drowning man.
 Later on in his career, he went on to become the Inspecting Commander of The Coast Guards in Ireland, a post which was later held by Captain Tom Casement (a regular visitor to Greystones), brother of Sir Roger Casement.

-You can find out more about Greystones Coast Guards on their Facebook page here, download the full hi-res versions of the above shots here, and check out Gary Paine’s recent piece about the October 1910 sinking of the Reciprocity and the Velinheli here.
+You can find out more about Greystones Coast Guards on their Facebook page here, download the full hi-res versions of the above shots here, chart the town’s first lifeboat launch here, and check out Gary Paine’s recent piece about the October 1910 sinking of the Reciprocity and the Velinheli here.

 The above abbreviated history is just one of a number of stories told in Gary Paine’s glossy 296 page historical archive of the town, A Pictorial History of Greystones & Its Coastal Environs 1760 to 2018, which is still available to order for €35 plus postage online.
 Contact Gary on email@example.com or check out the website here.